Nancy0192/nancy_iiitb_asic/README.md

 - Labs on Synthesis-Simulation Mismatch for blocking statement.

 **Day 5 - If, Case, For loop and For Generate**
-- If Case Constructs
+- If, Case, For loop and Generate For loop
--
+- Lab session

 ## Day 0
 ## Yosys